-BOCHK reported its highest operating profits since its initial public offering.
+In 2023, we reported the highest operating profits since our initial public offering.
 Our core businesses outperformed the market and financial indicators remained robust.
-Customer loans increased by 3.3% to HK\$1,702,302 million, while customer deposits grew by 5.3% to HK\$2,503,841 million.
+Customer loans increased by 3.3% to HK\$1,702,302 million while customer deposits grew by 5.3% to HK\$2,503,841 million.
 Both surpassed market average growth rates.
-We achieved an after-tax profit for the year of HK\$34,857 million, representing year-on-year growth of 28%.
-The Board has recommended a final dividend of HK\$1.145 per share, which, along with the interim dividend, took our annual dividend to HK\$1.672 per share, representing growth of 23.2% year-on-year.
+We achieved an after-tax profit for the year of HK\$34,857 million, representing year-on-year growth of 28.0%.
+Capital and liquidity ratios remained adequate, and asset quality continued to outperform local banking industry averages.
+The Board has recommended a final dividend of HK\$1.145 per share, which, along with the interim dividend, takes our annual dividend to HK\$1.672 per share, representing growth of 23.2% year-on-year.
 Our dividend payout ratio increased by 1 percentage point to 54%.
-These hard-earned results are attributable to the collective efforts of the Board, management and all colleagues, and reflect the long-term trust and support we enjoy from various sectors of society.
+These remarkable and hardearned results are attributable to the collective efforts of the Board, management and all colleagues, as well as reflecting the long-term trust and support we enjoy from various sectors of society.